"Krein" regularization method: Abstract

 \section{Abstract}

-A new method of quantum field theory regularization is presented, which is inspired by the Krein space quantization and quantum metric fluctuations.
-It is called the ``Krein'' regularization method in this paper.
-We directly recover physical results previously obtained from QFT standard renormalization procedure.
-By applying our approach to the quantum field theory in curved space-time and quantum linear gravity, we prove that there is no need for the higher derivative of the metrics tensor for the renormalization of the theory in the loop correction.
-The advantages of our method concerning the previous ones are that the quantum linear gravity is renormalizable.
+The ``Krein'' regularization method of quantum field theory is studied, inspired by the Krein space quantization and quantum metric fluctuations.
+It was previously considered in the one-loop approximation, and this paper is generalized to all orders of perturbation theory.
+We directly recover the physical results previously obtained starting from the standard QFT by imposing the renormalization conditions.
+By applying our approach to the QFT in curved space-time and quantum linear gravity, we discuss that there is no need for the higher derivative of the metric tensor for the renormalization of the theory.
+The advantage of our method compared to the previous ones is that the linear quantum gravity is renormalizable in all orders of perturbation theory.

 : 04.62.+v, 98.80.Cq, 12.10.Dm